So, if you’re looking for simple and made-from-scratch comfort food, remember nothing beats a mom’s pasta recipe!

-I find pasta making to be so fun to do as a couple or with kids.
+I find making homemade Italian pasta recipes so fun to do as a couple or with kids.
 At our house we often make pasta during the holidays or on Sundays.
-It takes a bit longer than any regular meal, but the results are amazing, and it will be definitely worth the wait.
+It takes a bit longer than any regular meal, but the results are amazing, and it will be worth the wait.

 These are also the two hooks I refer to when prepping the dough in the recipe.
 I like the coated ones because they are also dishwasher safe.